vinnyoodles/jellybean/README.md

 - The database schema is barebones, only storing what actually gets used.

 ## Improvements
--The main bottlenck in the POST request is parsing the CSV file on every request.
+- The main bottlenck in the POST request is parsing the CSV file on every request.
 Specifically, the `JSON.parse` call is holding up the entire request because its called iteratively.
 An improvement is storing the CSV data in memory using Redis or any other KV store.
 - The question input needs to becleansed before storing into the database.
 This is a basic SQL injection attack waiting to happen.
 - The database query can be improved in a few ways.
 The query can be shortened/compressed, since currently the entire question is being searched.
 Alternatively, an indexed can be added for the question column.
 A combination of both would yield even better results.
 - The frontend can be improved with better styling and a loading spinner.